Run1e/STRIKER/README.md

 STRIKER is a Discord bot that can record your CS:GO highlights simply by giving it a matchmaking sharecode.

-It is currently a work in process and is not being run in production.
+# Bot invite and server

+You can add the bot to your server using the [bot invite link here](https://discord.com/api/oauth2/authorize?client_id=817774029465190461&permissions=274878286912&scope=applications.commands%20bot).

+You can also join the [Discord server here](https://discord.gg/G7cMssWnR2).

 ## Acknowledgements

-The structure of the application was heavily inspired by the book [Architecture Patterns with Python](https://www.cosmicpython.com/).
+The structure of the bot application was heavily inspired by the book [Architecture Patterns with Python](https://www.cosmicpython.com/).

 For recording demos, [HLAE/advancedfx](https://github.com/advancedfx/advancedfx) is used.